spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/password-blocklist.md

 :::warning

 If you enabled passkeys for your system administrator account, the System API login endpoint will be disabled.
-Refer to the [Passkeys and API Access](./credentials.md#passkeys-and-api-access) for guidance on how to use passkeys to access the System API.
+Refer to the [Passkeys and API Access](./credentials.md#passkeys-and-api-access) page for guidance on how to use passkeys to access the System API.

 :::